jvalteren/Seaside-Wiki/Seaside-Load-Groups-and-Packages.md

-Seaside is composed of several 'modules', often mapping to a separate code package or a Metacello group, so you can load exactly those parts you need when working on your own Seaside application project.
+Seaside is composed of several parts, often mapping to a separate code package or a Metacello group, so you can load only the parts you need when working on your own Seaside application project.

+The default load configuration (i.e. when you do not specify any specific parts) loads the most common parts you will need when building a web application.
+This is perfect when you start out with Seaside.
+However, at some point in time, you will want to load additional parts or leave out unused parts in your own project.

+Here is a complete list of Metacello groups you can use.
+If you want to know more, check out the `BaselineOfSeaside3` class.

 Core
 JSON